 For Ryerson students using a wheelchair, getting to a class in Kerr Hall could be dangerous and nearly impossible.
 The ramps leading to the entrances are too steep, the doorways are too narrow and the pavement is cracked and heaved.

-Full ccessibility in Kerr Hall ‘Just Impossible’ full article
+Full ccessibility in Kerr Hall ‘Just Impossible’.
+Read full article.

 November 24, 2010